-Caution: Partially spent Prepac Ropes may ignite if they are allowed to float to the surface of the water.
-Incompletely spent Prepac Rope should be mixed into no less than about 40 litres of water/ detergent solution for each 21kg of material used.
+Residual dust is poured slowly into the deactivating solution and stirred so as to thoroughly wet all of the particles.
+Dust from Fumitoxin® pellets or tablets should be mixed into no less than about 40 litres of water/detergent solution for each case (21 kg) of material used.
 Fill the drum with additional water to eliminate headspace.

-The Prepac Ropes should be held under water in this manner for 36 hours or more.
+Allow the suspension to stand for 36 hours or more.

-Completely deactivated Prepac Ropes may then be taken (with or without preliminary decanting) to an approved site for disposal.
+Dispose of the completely deactivated dust/water suspension, with or without preliminary decanting, at an approved sanitary landfill.
 The deactivating solution may be poured onto the ground.
 Do NOT directly pour into a storm sewer.